eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 Before loading a static EDP XML file, it would be useful to check its validity and make sure the file will be successfully loaded.
-This verification can be performed on DomainParticipantFactory using check_xml_static_discovery, using either xml files or the configuration directly, as in the examples below.
+This verification can be performed on DomainParticipantFactory using check_xml_static_discovery, using either XML files or the configuration directly, as in the examples below.

 .. tabs::